Inflatable Hot Tubs Frequently Asked Questions

 How long does it take to fill an inflatable hot tub?

-It depends on your water pressure and the maximum capacity of the hot tub but you will probably need to allow 1 to 2 hours.
+It depends on your water pressure and the maximum capacity of the hot tub but you will probably need to allow between 1.5 to 3 hours.

 How long does it take to heat up an inflatable hot tub?